 - Pair students up randomly and designate one as partner A and the other as partner B.

-- Using the Great Questions handout or Great Questions Generator in the app, instruct each student to select 3–4 questions to ask their interview partner.
+- Using the Great Question Generator in the StoryCorps App, at ARCHIVE.STORYCORPS.ORG, or the Great Questions handout , instruct each student to select 3–4 questions to ask their interview partner.

 - Remind students to use the skills they learned in the videos and to ask follow-up questions (e.g. Can you tell me more about that?
 Why do you think that happened?
 What do you mean by that?)

 - Practice interviewing!
 Partner A should start by asking questions of partner B. Switch after 3–5 minutes: partner B asks questions of partner A.

 - Debrief: Facilitate a short discussion using the following prompts:

 - What is one thing your partner did during the interview that was effective?